mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   "One of who?"

   He walked toward her and tried to lift her by the shirt, to which she promptly responded with a punch in the abdomen.
 But his clothing was thicker than she imagined and it cushioned the impact of her hit.
-He calmly shrugged it off and threw her to the side, then grabbed the satchel again and lifted the blue-eyed woman out of it by her hair, holding her face over Melna's like a puppet.
+He calmly shrugged it off and threw her to the side, then grabbed the satchel again and lifted the blue-eyed maman out of it by hae hair, holding hae face over Melna's like a puppet.

   "Let me tell you a story.
-A woman named Ginnu used to own this body.
-But one day she died because that fucking idiot sent her into the dark alone.
-She fell three stories onto a metal floor, and screamed in pain while he tried to save her."
+A maman named Ginnu used to own this body.
+But one day thi died because that fucking idiot sent her into the dark alone.
+Thi fell three stories onto a metal floor, and screamed in pain while he tried to save hae."

-  Melna could hear Ramne but could only see the woman's anguish through her face.
-She wasn't dead, she was alive.
+  Melna could hear Ramne but could only see the maman's anguish through hae face.
+Thi wasn't dead, thi was alive.

   He continued to mock them, "This *thing* is a demon.
 An abomination to life!
 I wish I could kill it, but it *just won't die*!"

-  Melna stood back up and away from them, and he dropped the woman on the floor sparing no time to do so carefully.
+  Melna stood back up and away from them, and he dropped the maman on the floor sparing no time to do so carefully.
 She looked around for a weapon, but it was too dark to see.
 Ramne barreled toward her so she dodged his lunge and made a break for the stairs to the upper deck.
 But before she could reach the top, a hand grabbed her ankle and pulled her hard onto the step where she landed on her head-

   ********